JarningGau/ProjectSVR-benchmark/readme.md

-# Benchmark results of ProjectSVR and other referene mapping algorithms
+# Benchmark results of ProjectSVR and other reference mapping algorithms